Sandy Island – Sandy Island, South Carolina

-In 1996 a controversial bridge was proposed by private developers for hauling timber on and off the island, but the purchase of the land by the state and the Nature Conservancy guaranteed it would remain untouched by development, including the bridge.
+In 1996 a controversial bridge was proposed by private developers for hauling timber on and off the island, but the purchase of the land by the state and The Nature Conservancy guaranteed it would remain untouched by development, including the bridge.
 As a result, residents must have boat access in order to leave the island.
 Sandy Island children take the state’s only school boat to and from their schools on the mainland.
 The boat was christened the Prince Washington and is named for the community founder’s great-grandson.
 After ferrying children to the mainland each school day since 1964, the Prince Washington was finally replaced just in time for the new school year in 2015.
 The new boat was named the New Prince Washington.

 Sandy Island may be close to the bright lights of Myrtle Beach, but the island did not have electricity until 1965.
 Just a quick boat trip transports people to a simple world where the locals retire in peaceful solitude after a long workday on the mainland.